 Hopewell Township has announced that it is moving forward with a “request for proposals” (RFP) for the design phase of the planned new Senior & Community Center for Hopewell Valley.

-This RFP follows months of initial discussions with key stakeholders on the desired components and programming for the new Senior & Community Center.
+This RFP follows months of initial discussions with key stakeholders on the desired components and programming for

 At its August meeting, the Township Committee unanimously endorsed taking this next step, and directed Township professionals to prepare an RFP.